softgripper/style-guides/java.md

 - Use our digital-utils package for common code.
 - Clean as you go.
 Leave it better than you found it.
 - Fix IDE inspections (yellow squiggles).
 Suppress only with justification.
-- Update dependencies in small PRs.
+- Update dependencies in small Pull Requests.
 Avoid mixing major upgrades with feature work.

 ## Avoiding bad habits